 The crew cooked us 3 meals per day and I have to say the food was amazing.
 Every morning we were woken up in our tents (at around 5:00am) with hot cocoa, warm water and a towel to wash up with.

 This is my kind of trekking!

 Dariece and I are used to carrying all of our own gear (including food) and having to cook for ourselves.
-This time, when we arrived to camp exhausted, our tents were set up and waiting for us, and so was a nice meal.
+This time, when we arrived at camp exhausted, our tents were set up and waiting for us, and so was a nice meal.

-Usually, after a 5-day trek we’d smell horribly and our shoulders would feel like they’re going to fall off of our bodies.
+Usually, after a 5-day trek we’d smell horrible and our shoulders would feel like they’re going to fall off of our bodies.
 Not this time!
 All we carried was our drinking water and we were treated like royalty for the entire trek.

 When we were first planning this trip, we had decided to skip Lima.
 But as our trip came to a close and we started researching flights, we realized that most flights from Cusco back to Miami (where we needed to catch another flight back home to Grenada) have long layovers in Lima anyways.